stanford-rc/farmshare-docs/docs/index.md

 Most FarmShare support is provided during business hours, either via email or during academic-year office hours.

 For email support, send a message to [srcc-support](mailto:srcc-support@stanford.edu?subject=FarmShare 2 support).
 Make sure you have "FarmShare 2" somewhere in the subject line, and please be as detailed as possible with your request!

-# Adding Capacity

-FarmShare does not have a dedicated funding source available to it, and we appreciate any contributions that people can make.
-For example:

-* If you are using FarmShare for a class, let your department chair know that you are using it.
-* If you are a registered student group using FarmShare, let your faculty representative and/or ASSU know that you are using it.
-* If you have spare funds available, [email us](mailto:srcc-support@stanford.edu?subject=FarmShare 2 funds contribution) and we can arrange either a iJournals transfer to our PTA, or a capital purchase from your PTA.
-* If you already have hardware being supported by SRCC, we may be able to use that hardware once you are done with it.

-We appreciate anything you can do to get the word out about FarmShare and how awesome it is!